Mical155/L2_2022_U13_Mitchell/Documentation/Design/Storyboards.md

 ## Products showcase

 When the shop web page renders in the user will see three images contained in cards just like the home page.
-These are the best sellers and this will change wehn a user clicks on one of the brand buttons located above the images.
+These are the best selling products and once the user clicks on any of the brand options the next web page will look similar to the the main shop page but will have an extra row of shop items and all of the phones will only be the ones from the brand the user chose on the main shop page.
 After that, there will now be six images and three being on each row.

-## Sizes and measurements
-Like all the other web pages the banner and nav bar will always be the same size since it is on every single page and it would look more proffessional if they stays the same size.
-Underneath are the four brand options which will have a width of % and a height of vh due to the fact there are four of them that have to be fitted in a row across the web page with {} inbetween them and these sizes make them fit perfectly.
-Each of the images and the cards that they are contained in will have the same width and height as the ones located on the home page.
-When one of the brands are clicked on there will be six cards with an image inside them, there is three of tem on each row so that the sizes can stay the same instead of having to edit their size so that six of them can fit on one row, this also means that the height of the whole web pae will be slightly extended to fit all contents on it.
-Due to the copyright information being the only content that is located in the footer section of this page it will be the same size as the footer section that is on any other page that has a footer section.

 # Alternate Shop web page storyboard